Poland

 • 17% - want to try something new;

-• 9% - spend excess money.
+• 9% - spending excess money.

-Interesting fact: according to research results for 2020-2021, among 1,119 players, 14% met the criteria of the Heavy Gambling Problems Index, 29% was moderate risk, 32.7% was low risk.
+Interesting fact: according to the 2020-2021 results, among 1,119 players, 14% met the criteria for the Severe Gambling Problems Index, 29% were at moderate risk, and 32.7% were at low risk.

-Audience participation:
+Audience Participation:

-• 76,09% - take part in sports betting via Internet/mobile applications;
+• 76,09% - participate in sports betting via internet/mobile apps;

-• 31,8% - participate in lotteries/gambling;
+• 31.8% - participate in lotteries/gambling;

-• 26.5% - have been betting on sports for the last 12 months;
+• 26.5% - have bet on sports in the last 12 months;

 The iGaming market in Poland is one of the most promising and fastest growing in Eastern Europe.